-The Company has the following contractual obligations as at June 26, 2012 which are consistent with those reflected in the Company's audited Consolidated Financial Statements as at October 31, 2011.
+The Company has the following contractual obligations as at September 27, 2012 which are consistent with those reflected in the Company's audited Consolidated Financial Statements as at October 31, 2011.

-The Company is committed to the payment of certain costs under the clinical trial which is expected to commence in the third quarter of the current fiscal year.
+The Company is committed to the payment of certain costs under the clinical trial which commenced in the third quarter of the current fiscal year.
 The study allows for interim analysis at different points during the study.
-For each patient, while the primary and secondary endpoints will be reached relatively early in the study, the patients will be followed for a minimum of three years to assess longer-term safety and efficacy of the Cell PouchTM with transplanted islets.
+For each patient, while the initial primary and secondary endpoints will be reached relatively early in the study, the patients will be followed for a minimum of three years to assess longer-term safety and efficacy of the Cell PouchTM with transplanted islets.
 The commitment under the agreement includes the cost of clinical staff and overhead thereon, trial insurance, travel and a portion of drug-or procedure -related expenses or transplantation expenses not covered by insurance.
+The total commitment over the three years is expected to be in the range of \$1,500,000 to \$2,000,000 and the commitment will be impacted by such factors as the rate of enrollment, the province in which is the patient resides and the specifics of patient insurance.

 The Company has exclusive rights to use certain patents and technologies utilized in the fertilite-OV business.
 Under the agreement, the Company is required to pay a royalty of 2% of cumulative royalties in excess of \$1,500,000 to a maximum lifetime royalty of \$570,000.
+No royalties have been paid to date.